jderstd/hono/README.md

 ## Documentation

+For Hono,
+please refer to the [Hono Documentation](./docs/hono/README.md).

-For the documentation,
+For Zod validator,
-please refer to the [Documentation](./docs/README.md).
+please refer to the [Zod Validator Documentation](./docs/hono-zod-validator/README.md).

 ## APIs

-For the package APIs,
+For Hono package APIs,
+please refer to the [Hono APIs](./apis/hono/README.md).

-please refer to the [APIs](./apis/README.md).
+For Zod validator package APIs, please refer to the [Zod Validator APIs](./apis/hono-zod-validator/README.md).

 ## License